 They are such meaningful experiences that remain ingrained in your mind.
 A month, a year, five years down the line when you decide to book the plane for your next jump….

-(sentence not complete in Italian) The way in which we can remind people of important past experiences is through experience triggers.
+The way in which we can remind people of important past experiences is through experience triggers.

 Colour is a decisive key factor in driving user experience, because what we see is the easiest part to remember and what we feel represents us.
 A user experience in this portal has been created in the most personal and interactive way.
 Every user can choose not only the header, but also their own colour palette.